The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

       For optimization, line up Circle of Scorn and Expiacion with multi-target opportunities whenever possible, and prioritize keeping uptime with Intervene during movement-heavy mechanics.
   - question: Should I always use all 3 stacks of Sword Oath?
     answer: >-
-      During Fight or Flight windows in full uptime, all 3 Atonements should be used.
-However, only 2 out of 3 unbuffed Atonements need to be used per standard loop to line up FoF properly.
+      During Fight or Flight windows in full uptime, all three Atonements should be used.
+However, only two out of three unbuffed Atonements need to be used per standard loop to line up FoF properly.
 The third unbuffed Sword Oath stack may be dropped without loss in many cases.
 Dropping an unbuffed Atonement is recommended when unfamiliar with encounter timings, or for an unknown kill time, to minimize long term rotational drift.

       (Note that a fourth Atonement should _NOT_ be held for FoF in full uptime at level 90, due to potency and DoT timing changes compared to level 80.)